oubino/locpix_points/README.rst

 #.
 [Optional] If you would like to re-run training or evaluation of the model, please modify the "user" in metadata.json to be your user-name from wandb.

 #.
-[Optional] If you would like to re-run training of the model (this may slightly change results due to variability in model training), first delete or move the file in models/ folder as the models folder needs to be empty
+[Optional] If you would like to re-run training of the model (this may slightly change results due to variability in model training), first delete or move the file in models/ folder as the models folder needs to be empty.
 Then run

     .. code-block:: shell